TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 ======
 <strong>Peer-Reviewed Articles and Book Chapters</strong>

 Kulakevich, T. and Kazharski, A., Lozka, K. 2022.
-"Belarus-Ukraine Relations."
-In Umland, A. (ed.) <em>Ukraine in Central and Eastern Europe
-Kyiv's Foreign Affairs and the International Relations of the Post-Communist Region.</em> Columbia University Press.
+"Belarus-Ukraine Relations." in <em>Ukraine in Central and Eastern Europe Kyiv's Foreign Affairs and the International Relations of the Post-Communist Region.</em> Columbia University Press.

 Kulakevich, T. and Kubik, J. (published online on July 27, 2022) ["Anti-authoritarian learning: an examination of the prospects for democratization in Belarus based on a study of Polish Solidarity."](https://www.cambridge.org/core/journals/nationalities-papers/article/antiauthoritarian-learning-prospects-for-democratization-in-belarus-based-on-a-study-of-polish-solidarity/0B05C923250A86C3E8AAB7E27F3542FA) <em>Nationalities Papers.</em> (Shortlisted for the 2022 Routledge Area Studies Impact Award).